8 Easy Kid-Friendly Mexican Recipes

 - Add the rest of the ingredients.

-- Simmer and cook for 30 minutes until all ingredients, especially quinoa, is cooked and tender.
+- Simmer and cook for 30 minutes until all ingredients, especially quinoa, are cooked and tender.

 Yes, sangrias can be modified for kids!
 Rather than serving the usual sugar-loaded fruit juices or squash, try these Mexican drinks to host the perfect birthday or summer party for kids.